External Links

 Professional associations

-There are over 90 professional associations purporting to represent naturopaths and Western herbalists in Australia.
+There are a very high number of professional associations purporting to represent naturopaths and Western herbalists in Australia.
 The Therapeutic Goods Administration compiles a list of professional associations whose members are deemed ‘recognised health professionals’ and therefore able to receive advertising material that does not comply with the TGA Advertising Code.